InterObservers.

 People do not leave jobs only over pay.
 They leave when effort feels invisible.
 Recognition is the cheapest, fastest lever a manager controls, and it is wildly underused because it feels soft.

 It is not soft.
-Gallup's long-running workplace research consistently ties regular recognition to higher engagement, productivity, and retention, and finds most employees say they do not get enough of it.
-The gap between how often leaders think they recognize people and how often staff feel recognized is large.
+Gallup's long-running research consistently ties regular recognition to higher engagement and retention, and finds most employees say they do not get enough of it.
+The gap between how often leaders think they recognize their employees and how often staff feel recognized is large.

 Recognition that arrives a month late, addressed to no one in particular, reads as a memo.
 Recognition that is specific and same-week reads as respect.

 The mechanism is straightforward.
-Specific praise tells someone exactly which behavior to repeat.
-That is why "great job this quarter" lands flat while "the way you caught the billing error before it hit the client saved us a real headache" lands hard.
-The second one is data; the first is noise.
+Specific praise tells someone exactly which behavior to repeat, which is why "great job this quarter" lands flat.
+Naming unique contributions, like the way someone caught a billing error before it hit the client, lands hard because it points to work only that person did.

 There is also a multiplier effect.
 When recognition is public and peer-driven, it teaches the whole team what good looks like.
-That is a quiet but powerful part of strong people management, because it sets the standard without a single policy document.
+A consistent culture where teamwork is the standard grows from that, because it sets the bar without a single policy document.

 Which kind of recognition fits the moment